Ode to joy and entertainment

 Arsenal fans may disagree but their club didn’t deserve to win so I was quite pleased when PSG won on penalties because sport (even professional sport) should be about more than just winning.
 There should be some joy in winning too.

 A privately-funded enterprise independent of the leading football authorities, teams of seven play two halves of 15 minutes on a small-sized pitch with rolling substitutions.
-There is no offside so the pace of the game is quicker than eleven-a-side and there are lots of goals, much like the junior football we played on smaller pitches as children.
+There is no offside so the pace of the game is quick and there are a lot of goals, much like the indoor five-a-side I played as a teenager or the football currently played by under 11s on smaller outdoor pitches.

 Alternatively, if their team has lost, some ‘fans’ can be seen crying.
 FFS!
-I don’t know any true fan who cries when their team loses, unless they are so used to winning they have become ridiculously entitled so it’s more a trembling lip display of petulance more akin to Violet Elizabeth Bott.
-Genuine football fans (in Britain at least) are generally so stoic that the loss of a match – even a cup final – will be met more often with a resigned shrug followed by a pint in the nearest pub.
-(There are exceptions to this but that’s the general rule.
-I haven’t made it up.)
+I don’t know any true fan who cries when their team loses, unless they are so used to winning the sense of entitlement leads to a display of petulance reminiscent of Violet Elizabeth Bott.
+Genuine football fans (in Britain at least) are generally so stoic that the loss of a match – even a cup final – will be met more often than not with a resigned shrug followed by a pint in the nearest pub.
+There are exceptions to this but that’s the rule, or it should be.

-To be clear, I am not suggesting that World Sevens Football can be compared to a Champions League final.
-But after watching football for almost 60 years, I know which of the two events (in Brentford or Budapest) I would have enjoyed the most – and it’s not the match in Hungary.
+To be clear, I am not suggesting that World Sevens Football can be compared to a Champions League final, but after watching football for almost 60 years I know which of the two events (in Brentford or Budapest) I enjoyed most – and it wasn’t the match in Hungary.